theghostproject/website/README.md

 # website
 The official website for The Ghost Project

-Development repository for landing page, contact us, about, and store.
+Experimental repository for TGP website for testing new features and creative additions to be pushed to the mainline branch later on.